The Pros (And Cons) Of Having An Underground Propane Tank

 1 - More expensive

-Underground propane tanks are slightly more expensive than above-ground tanks.
-This cost difference comes from the extra work that is needed in excavating.
+Underground propane tanks are a bit more expensive than above-ground tanks.
+This cost difference is directly related to the extra work that is needed in excavating.

 Another extra cost (albeit small) is the additional protective features needed to keep the tank safe from corrosion and contamination.